barbosac5/Credit_Risk_Analysis/README.md

   - BalancedRandomForestClassifier had a score of 0.79
 - Precision:
   - The High Risk precision for BalancedRandomForestClassifier is low and the low risk is high
-  - The High Risk precision for EasyEmsemble is        and the low risk is
+  - The High Risk precision for EasyEmsemble is low and the low risk is high
 - Recall Scores:
   - The high risk score for BalancedRandomForestClassifier is low and the low risk is high
   - The high risk score for EasyEmsemble is high and the low risk is high